 While pulling an all-nighter to study leads to short-term memory and poor recall, it also affects daytime productivity.

 According to a study conducted by the Journal of Occupational and Environmental Medicine, the impact of exhaustion on performance costs employers an average of almost $2000 per employee annually, due to significantly worse productivity, performance, and safety outcomes.

 Further, the Harvard Business Review reported that due to a process called the circadian rhythm, we are not likely to be more productive during the night hours 8.
 At night, our bodies lean toward sleep homeostasis, inducing a strong urge for us to retire.
 When we push through this feeling, we are often able to stay awake, but we sacrifice brain performance specifically in the prefrontal cortex.

 The Harvard Business Review reports that going without a cumulative 24 hours of sleep per week produces an impairment level equal to a 0.1 blood alcohol level.
 So you may consider that if you would not normally work or drive while buzzed, you probably shouldn’t do so after pulling an all-nighter either.

 Missing out on sleep isn’t simply a personal health hazard; it’s a public one.
-Some staggering facts on the impact of sleep loss include the following:
+Some staggering facts on the impact of sleep deprivation include the following: